 - Natural surface trail, with some flat caprock footing on the lower Palmer Divide Ranch Loop, and sharper rhyolite rocks emerging on the upper part of the Lincoln Mountain Loop.
 Moderately difficult with the almost 400-foot climb to the top.

-Trail Length: From the trailhead, the Lincoln Mountain Trail is 4.2 miles round trip, and the Palmer Divide Ranch Trail is 4.5 miles round trip.
+- From the trailhead, the Lincoln Mountain Trail is 4.2 miles round trip, and the Palmer Divide Ranch Trail is 4.5 miles round trip.
 The two may be joined together for an 8.3-mile outing.

-Users: Open to the public for hiking, biking, and horseback riding.
-Pets must be kept on leash.
-There is a private area in the middle of the property where homes and barns are located and the fields east of Cherry Creek are off-limits to the public.
+- Private area in the middle of the property where homes and barns are located and the fields east of Cherry Creek are off-limits to the public.
 This area is leased for grazing and hay production.

 - Unpaved parking lot for cars and 25 horse trailers

 - No hitch rails